bbc/childrens-games-starter-pack/docs/deliverable-review.md

 be rectified before final delivery.

 During a deliverable review, the same checks from the [Tech Review](tech-review.md)
-are now performed against the source code (instead of the release files).
-In addition, the following are also checked:
+are now performed against the source code (instead of the release files) with some slight differences (in *italics*) and additions listed below:

 ## Documentation

-The project should include documentation in the form of a README, which should:
+* **README**: The project should include documentation in the form of a README, which should:
   * outline the project structure to aid with future maintenance
   * indicate how to run the game locally
-** including how to enable debugging/testing
+    * including how to enable debugging/testing
   * describe the build steps in build.sh if they are complex and not already inline
   * describe any other build scripts
   * describe any data that is saved by the game locally or otherwise

 ## Project Structure

-* **The project must not contain any none-essential files.** This extends to versioned or arbitrarily-named files, i.e. "boy_v2_final.fla" or "assets_dan.swc"
-* **All paths everywhere in the project must be relative:** the project should compile on any machine without having to change paths
-* **If based on an existing framework (a templated game for example), the project must absolutely not contain any 'old' assets** - assets from another game/brand, config referencing old games etc.
+* **No _none-essential_ files or backups**: it is acceptable to include files in the source that are unused in the release such as level builders.
+Other unused files and backups are not allowed as described in the [Tech Review](tech-review.md).

-* The project shouldn't contain any hidden files (DS_STORE's or similar), with the exception of things like required FlashBuilder project files which should be documented
+* **No hidden files _with an exception_**: The project should contain no hidden files as in the [Tech Review](tech-review.md), with the *exception* of things like required FlashBuilder project files which should be documented.

 ## Assets